Why Enterprises Need a DLP Solution

 While employee training can reduce the number of incidents, it cannot completely eliminate the risk of internally-caused security incidents.
 To err, after all, is human.
 Employees might be overworked, tired or preoccupied which may reduce their alertness even if they are aware of the best security practices.
 One moment of carelessness is all that stands between an enterprise and a disastrous data breach.

-DLP solutions help enforce data protection policies by monitoring sensitive data and preventing employees from sending it to recipients outside the organization, posting it online or using unauthorized third-party services to transfer or process it.
-By logging attempts to violate data protection policies, enterprises can also identify weak security links and address them through training.
+Enterprise Data Loss Prevention solutions help enforce data protection policies by monitoring sensitive data in real-time and preventing end-users from sending it to recipients outside the organization, posting it online or using unauthorized third-party services to transfer or process it.
+By logging policy violation attempts, enterprises can also identify weak security links and address them through training.

 Protecting Intellectual Property